-- i) for academic employees: 8.50% of the member's pensionable earnings. - ii) for administrative employees belonging to the Administrative and Supervisory Personnel Association (ASPA) union: effective November 1, 2020 a contribution rate of 7.0% of the member's pensionable earnings.
-Prior to November 1, 2020 the contribution rate was 6.82%. - iii) For administrative employees belonging to the non-union Exempt staff group: effective April 1, 2021 a contribution rate of 7.0% of the member's pensionable earnings.
-Prior to April 1, 2021 the contribution rate was 6.82%. - iv) for senior administrative employees: 8.50% of the member's pensionable earnings.
+- i) for academic employees: 8.50% of the member's pensionable earnings. - ii) for administrative employees belonging to the Administrative and Supervisory Personnel Association (ASPA) union: a contribution rate of 7.0% of the member's pensionable earnings. - iii) For administrative employees belonging to the non-union Exempt staff group: a contribution rate of 7.0% of the member's pensionable earnings. - iv) for senior administrative employees: 8.50% of the member's pensionable earnings.